sutgeorge/MobilePedalPi/README.md

 ### Kotlin Multiplatform

 - [Make your Android application work on iOS – tutorial](https://kotlinlang.org/docs/multiplatform-mobile-integrate-in-existing-app.html)

+### Kotlin Flow API

+SharedFlow and StateFlow are part of the Kotlin Flow API, which is a part of Kotlin's Coroutines library.
+They are designed for reactive programming and handling streams of data asynchronously.
+Both SharedFlow and StateFlow are used for similar purposes, but they have some differences in how they handle data sharing and state preservation.

+SharedFlow:

+SharedFlow represents a hot flow, meaning it can start emitting data even if there are no collectors listening to it.
+Multiple collectors can listen to the same SharedFlow, and they will all receive the emitted values.
+When a new collector starts observing a SharedFlow, it will receive the most recent emitted value (if any) immediately after collecting.
+SharedFlow does not preserve state for new collectors.
+If a collector starts observing a SharedFlow after values have been emitted, it will only receive the new values from that point onwards, not the previous values.

+StateFlow:

+StateFlow is an extension of SharedFlow and is designed specifically for handling state updates.
+StateFlow is a hot flow, similar to SharedFlow, and can start emitting data even if no collectors are listening to it.
+However, StateFlow preserves the most recent emitted value, even for new collectors.
+When a new collector starts observing a StateFlow, it will immediately receive the most recent value.
+StateFlow is particularly useful for representing a single source of truth for state management, such as representing the current state of a user interface component.

 ### Playing Youtube audio with Hifiberry and Raspberry Pi
 Run the mpv media player software from the terminal with the Youtube link as the first parameter and the --no-video option in case a monitor is not available: